-Education Week recently released the 2023 Edu-Scholar Public Influence Rankings, an annual list of education researchers who have demonstrated the greatest influence over educational policy and practice.
-Four researchers from Vanderbilt University’s Peabody College of education and human development are among the 200 who made the rankings.
+Education Week recently released the 2024 Edu-Scholar Public Influence Rankings, an annual list of education researchers who have demonstrated the greatest influence over educational policy and practice.
+Four researchers from Vanderbilt Peabody College of education and human development are among the 200 who made the rankings.

 That places them in the top 1 percent of the more than 20,000 university-based education researchers according to Frederick M. Hess, director of education policy for the American Enterprise Institute.
 Hess compiles the data each year.

-The rankings draw on nine metrics, including social media presence, book and journal publications and citations, education media mentions, and number of times cited by members of Congress.
+The rankings draw on eight metrics, including Google scholar scores, number of book publications and ranking of books on Amazon, education media mentions, and number of times cited by members of Congress.

 - Camilla Benbow, Patricia and Rodes Hart Dean of Education and Human Development, Office of the Dean, Department of Psychology and Human Development